joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 ## Interpreted Languages

 Now, where does Javascript fit into all this?
 Well, ✨ Javascript is special ✨.
-Javascript is also a high level language, in that it's human-readable and it automates a lot of things like memory allocation, but its code does **not** directly compile to binary.
-It is referred to as an `"interpreted"` language, in other words, you need an interpreter to understand how to run it!
+Javascript is also a high level language, in that it's human-readable and it automates a lot of things like memory allocation, but its code does **not** directly <kbd>compile</kbd> to binary.
+It is referred to as an <kbd>interpreted</kbd> language, in other words, you need an interpreter to understand how to run it!

 Javascript was developed in the 1990s to add interactivity, animations, and little bits of automation to websites.